How to Hang Pictures Evenly Every Time

 How Do You Hang Art Prints Without A Hanger?

-I would add a sawtooth picture hanger (click here for the current price).
+A good rule of thumb is to add a sawtooth picture hanger (click here for the current price).
 All you do is nail it into the frame with the trim nails that come with the hanger.
 The important thing with these is to get the hanger in the center of the picture frame

 How To Hang Two Pictures Evenly